All About Couscous

 Types of Couscous

-I really like the Israeli or “pearl” couscous which takes a little longer to cook because the pellets are about the size of peppercorns.
+I like the Israeli or “pearl” couscous, which takes a little longer to cook because the pellets are about the size of peppercorns.
 I bought an Israeli-style couscous blended with orzo, baby garbanzo beans, and red quinoa and used it as a side dish for my roasted Cornish Game Hens meal this past week.

-Lebanese couscous grains are even larger than the Israeli pearls and cook slowly, similar to risotto.I have never tried cooking with Lebanese couscous, but I just purchased some and will give it a try and let you know.
+Lebanese couscous grains are larger than the Israeli pearls and cook slowly, similar to risotto.
+I have never tried cooking with Lebanese couscous, but I just purchased some and will try it and let you know.

 Some of My Favorite Ingredients